GoogleCloudPlatform/community/tutorials/https-load-balancing-nginx/index.md

 Before you create the load balancer, you need to have some backend server instances to which the load balancer can route traffic.
-In this section, you will create three identical Compute Engine virtual machine instances that you can use as backends for your load balancer.
-After the backends have been created, you will configure their respective Apache servers to use SSL.
+In this section, you create three identical Compute Engine virtual machine instances that you can use as backends for your load balancer.
+After the backends have been created, you configure their respective Apache servers to use SSL.

 ### Create your load balancer backends